 Prosthodontic Residency Training Program

-- The Prosthodontic Residency Training Program, offered by the US Army Dental Activity (DENTAC), Fort Gordon, Georgia, is a three-year advanced education program leading to specialty certification in Prosthodontics for selected US Army Dental Corps officers.
+- The Prosthodontic Residency Training Program, offered by the US Army Dental Activity (DENTAC), Fort Eisenhower, Georgia, is a three-year advanced education program leading to specialty certification in Prosthodontics for selected US Army Dental Corps officers.
 Upon successful completion of training, a resident will be awarded a certificate of completion and the skill identifier 63F9C by the Office of The Surgeon General of the US Army.
 The program is fully accredited by the Council on Accreditation of the American Dental Association and its graduates are recognized as qualified to take the examination of the American Board of Prosthodontics.

 Purpose of the Program